 ReqSuite® Requirements Manager (RM)

 Workflows in ReqSuite® RM define states in which the elements of a certain category can be, the conditions that apply in these states, and valid transitions from one state to another.
-In the context of ReqSuite® RM, workflows are not to be confused with processes that define a sequence of content-related work steps.
+In the context of ReqSuite® RM, workflows must not be confused with processes that define a sequence of content-related work steps.
 However, the latter can be realized via relationship types and the assistance function of work suggestions.

 For defining workflows, the following steps are important (see Figure 1):